trickstercache/trickster/docs/new-changed-1.1.md

 The `[tracing]` section of the Trickster TOML config specification has changed slightly, and is incompatible with a v1.0 config.
 If you use the tracing feature, be sure to check the [example.conf](../cmd/trickster/conf/example.conf) and adjust yours accordingly.

-## Known Issues w/ v1.1 Beta
+## Known Issues

 ### Zipkin

-- Zipkin implementation currently works with the OpenZipkin but not Jaeger Collector's Zipkin-compatible endpoints
+- Zipkin implementation currently works with the OpenZipkin Collector, but not Jaeger Collector's Zipkin-compatible endpoints